-College is an important time developmentally for young adults to learn how to be lifelong learners, how to live well within a community, and how to thrive in the midst of tremendous challenges, exciting and difficult.
+College is an important time developmentally for young adults to learn how to be lifelong learners, live well within a community and thrive in the midst of tremendous challenges, exciting and difficult.
 A positive college experience can launch a student into a healthy, happy adulthood.

 If you have concerns about your student's ability to cope with feelings and to take care of themselves, they may need time to consolidate those skills before entering this demanding environment.

 What can I do to help my child transition to college?

 I know my child will need counseling at college.
 How do I facilitate that?

 My child is on psychiatric medications.
 How can we ensure that their medication treatment continues when they’re at school?

 My child is on stimulant medication for ADHD.
 How can we ensure that their medication treatment continues when they’re at school?

 My child is sounding very distressed and I am worried.
 What can I do?

 My child is being seen at the Counseling Center.
 Can I talk to the assigned therapist?